We provide online therapy to high achievers in New York.

 What is saving face?

-In Asian cultures, people don’t always say what they mean directly.
-They might drop hints, use nonverbal cues, or speak in a way that’s not very clear.
-It’s like reading a hidden message.
-Being good at understanding these indirect messages is like solving a tricky puzzle.
-It’s not just about making conversations smoother, but also about showing respect for local customs.
-This can impress and sometimes even confuse observers.
+In many Asian settings, people don’t always say exactly what they mean in a direct line, like straight-through conversation all the time.
+Instead they might drop small hints, lean on nonverbal cues, or phrase things in a way that stays a bit unclear.
+It can feel like you’re reading something concealed, a hidden message sitting underneath the words.
+Getting good at understanding these indirect signals is like solving a tricky puzzle, you don’t just “hear,” you interpret.
+And it’s not only about making chats smoother.
+It’s also about showing respect for local customs, and the rhythm people expect.
+This can impress observers and sometimes confuse them, right at the same moment.

-The way people use their bodies to communicate varies a lot in Asia.
-Things like how close you stand to someone or how you move your hands can have different meanings in different cultures.
-For example, standing too close might be seen as impolite, and nonverbal communication such as moving your hands a lot might not be okay.
-So, being aware of these unspoken body language rules and adjusting your own behavior can be like figuring out a mystery for intercultural communicators.
+The way folks use their own bodies to talk can vary a lot across Asia.
+Like, how close you stand to someone, or how you move your hands , can end up meaning different things in different places.
+For example standing too near might get read as impolite and some nonverbal stuff—like moving your hands a ton—might not be acceptable in certain contexts.
+So, being mindful of these quiet body language norms and nudging your behavior accordingly can feel like solving a little riddle for intercultural communicators.

 Positive Aspects: